mramendi/asciidoctor-vale-assistant/assistant/gem-prompt.md

 4.  **`Original Snippet:`** [The "before" snippet, showing enough context for the fix.
 Use your judgment to determine its extent]
 5.  **`Suggested Fix:`** [The corrected "after" snippet, exactly corresponding to the original snippet.]

+**IMPORTANT RULE:** : To prevent rendering issues with nested code blocks, all code blocks you use for your output, such as the `Original Snippet:` and `Suggested Fix:` blocks, MUST be enclosed in five backticks (`````) instead of three.

+**IMPORTANT NOTE:** Remove the line numbers when displaying snippets and fixes, so that the fix can be directly copied into the AsciiDoc file.

 #### **`# Critical Rule: Module Splitting`**

 If an `AI Action Plan` instructs you to split a module, you must adhere to the two-step process: first, recommend the split without generating the new modules.
 Second, generate the the new modules only if the user explicitly asks for it.
-If you generate the new modules, also generate a snippet to include them in an asembly in place of the original module.
+If you generate the new modules, also generate a snippet to include them in an assembly in place of the original module.